AugurSystems/TACACS/README.md

 # Introduction
 This is a Java API for the TACACS+ protocol.
 (GitHub did not allow the '+' character in the project name.)
+It is intended for use as a TACACS+ client integrated into your product, but the code includes a skeleton for developing a server too.

 The original TACACS (no plus) protocol was developed by the U.S. Department of Defense.
 It was later enhanced by Cisco, becoming TACACS+.
 TACACS is an acronym for Terminal Access Controller Access Control Service.
 It is used by network departments for access control to IT network equpment, e.g. routers.
 In general it provides *authentication* (validate a "user" ID), *authorization* (return permissions/roles for the authenticated "user"), and *accounting* (log stuff related to the "user" activity).
 Collectively, this is abbreviated as AAA.
 For more information, try the Wikipedia page: https://en.wikipedia.org/wiki/TACACS